awsdocs/amazon-sns-developer-guide/doc_source/sns-security-best-practices.md

 ### Enforce encryption of data in transit<a name="enforce-encryption-data-in-transit"></a>

+It's possible, but not recommended, to publish messages that are not encrypted during transit by using HTTP\.
+You can't, however, use HTTP when publishing to an encrypted SNS topic\.

-Without HTTPS \(TLS\), a network\-based attacker can eavesdrop on network traffic or manipulate it using an attack such as man\-in\-the\-middle\.
-Allow only encrypted connections over HTTPS \(TLS\) using the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Boolean](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Boolean) condition in the topic policy to force requests to use SSL\.
+AWS recommends that you use HTTPS instead of HTTP\.
+When you use HTTPS, messages are automatically encrypted during transit, even if the SNS topic itself isn't encrypted\.
+Without HTTPS, a network\-based attacker can eavesdrop on network traffic or manipulate it using an attack such as man\-in\-the\-middle\.

+To enforce only encrypted connections over HTTPS, add the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Boolean](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Boolean) condition in the IAM policy that's attached to unencrypted SNS topics\.
+This forces message publishers to use HTTPS instead of HTTP\.

 ### Consider using VPC endpoints to access Amazon SNS<a name="consider-using-vpc-endpoints-access-sns"></a>